UDT-ITF/website/source/presentation/index.md

 Additional motivations may be added to the Annotation to further clarify the intent, drawn from [extensions][prezi30-ldce] or other sources.
 Clients _MUST_ ignore motivation values that they do not understand.
 Other motivation values given in the Web Annotation specification _SHOULD_ be used where appropriate.

-> Here we'll obviously need to replace the values with whatever we're actually using.
-> > How’s this?
-> > > Reads well.
-I notice that the descriptions based on IIIF text pay far more attention to whether and how annotations are to be displayed.
+> I notice that the descriptions based on IIIF text pay far more attention to whether and how annotations are to be displayed.
 We may need to think carefully about what we say on this topic.
 Do we just need to say for 'asserting', 'classifying' and 'identifying' that they '_MAY_ be presented to the user as part of the representation of the TextFrame, or _MAY_ be presented in a different part of the user interface'?
 I can't see how we'd be more prescriptive than that, given the variety of things people are likely to want to do.

 | Value          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|